Beyond CPAP: Uncovering the Roots of Sleep Apnea

 A 3D-rendered mitochondrion: These cellular powerhouses are responsible for generating the energy that powers your breathing rhythm.

-Your brainstem (particularly the pre-Bötzinger complex) acts as a pacemaker for your breath during sleep.
+Your brainstem (especially the pre-Bötzinger complex) acts as the pacemaker for your breath during sleep.
 It constantly monitors carbon dioxide (CO₂) levels and signals your diaphragm to contract or relax.
+This process depends on ATP, the energy currency made by your mitochondria.

 • The brainstem becomes sluggish